jbest/symbiota-vagrant/README.md

 # symbiota-vagrant
-A Vagrant project for Symbiota testing and evaluation
+A Vagrant project for [Symbiota](http://symbiota.org/docs/) testing and evaluation.